Nef and big divisors on toric weak Fano 3-folds: Introduction

+An algebraic variety $X$ is called {\it Gorenstein} if its dualizing sheaf is invertible.
+A Gorenstein variety $X$ is called {\it Fano} (or {\it weak Fano}) if its anti-canonical divisor $-K_X$ is ample (or nef and big), respectively.
 We know that the anti-canonical line bundle on a nonsingular toric Fano variety of dimension $n$ is normally generated if $n\le7$ (see \cite{HP}).
-Ogata\cite{Og} shows that an ample line bundle $L$ on a nonsingular toric 3-fold $X$ with $h^0(L+2K_X)=0$ is normally generated.
+Ogata\cite{Og} shows that an ample line bundle $L$ on a nonsingular toric 3-fold $X$ is normally generated if $h^0(L+K_X)=0$ or if $h^0(L+K_X)\not=0$ and $L+K_X$ is not big.

-In this paper we restrict $X$ to be a nonsingular toric 3-fold with nef anti-canonical divisor.
+In this paper we restrict $X$ to be a nonsingular toric weak Fano 3-fold, but we assume that $L$ is a certain nef and big line bundle on $X$.

-\begin{thm} Let $X$ be a nonsingular toric variety of dimension three with nef $-K_X$.
-If a nef and big line bundle $L$ on $X$ satisties that $2L+K_X$ is nef and $h^0(L+K_X)\not=0$, then $L$ is normally generated. \end{thm}
+\begin{thm} Let $X$ be a nonsingular toric weak Fano variety of dimension three.
+If a nef and big line bundle $L$ on $X$ satisties the condition that $h^0(L+K_X)\not=0$, then $L$ is normally generated. \end{thm}

+By combining the result of \cite{Og} we obtain the following theorem.

+\begin{thm} Let $X$ be a nonsingular toric weak Fano variety of dimension three.
+Then any ample line bundle on $X$ is normally generated. \end{thm}

-Combining this with the result of \cite{Og}, we obtain the following theorem. \begin{thm} Ample line bundles on a nonsingular toric 3-fold with nef ant-canonical divisor are normally generated. \end{thm}
+Ogata already shows that all ample line bundles on a nonsingular toric 3-fold with non-trivail morphism onto the projective line are normally generated in \cite{Og4}.
+Thus we have two classes of nonsingular toric 3-folds such that all ample line bundles are normally generated.